redbadger/build-with-cache/README.md

       --tag=my-registry/my-image
     ```

-1. Build with tarred context on `stdin`:
+1. Build with tarred context on `stdin` and additional flags to pass to the build:

     ```bash
-    build-with-cache - \
+    tar c .| build-with-cache - \
       --tag=my-registry/my-image
-      --file=Dockerfile
+      --file=Dockerfile \
+      --flags="--build-arg http_proxy=http://localhost:3128"
     ```

 ## To build